 The cramps you get during your period can be tough.
-But if you have , the may be so intense that it affects your daily routine.
+But if you have endometriosis, the pain may be so intense that it affects your daily routine.
 It might even stop you from doing some of the things you love.

 Endometriosis is when the same type of cells that make up the lining of your uterus, the endometrium, grow outside it and attach to other parts of your body.
 Knowing what it feels like is the first step in getting help.